Skip to main content Skip to footer

 Key Takeaways:

-• Experts predict mortgage rates will remain stable or decline slightly in the next 3-6 months.
+• Industry experts predict that mortgage rates will continue to drop in the coming months.

 Are you a lender or Broker?